TurkStream to boost Europe's energy security: Putin

 The installment of pipes on the Serbian territory will be completed in the coming weeks, Putin told a news conference in Sochi following a meeting with his Serbian counterpart Alexandar Vucic.

-The president added that the route of the pipeline could be changed as Bulgaria is delaying the building of its part of the pipeline.
+The president added that the route of the pipeline could be changed as Bulgaria is delaying the building of its part of TurkStream.

-Serbia can take part in the transit of the Russian gas, Putin said, adding that talks on the issue are ongoing.
+Serbia can take part in the transit of the Russian gas, Putin said, adding the talks on the issue are ongoing.

-Vucic, for his part, said that Putin guaranteed Serbia would have no lack of gas supplies regardless of the fate of the Russian gas transit via Ukraine.
+Vucic, for his part, said that Putin guaranteed Serbia will have no lack of gas supplies regardless of the fate of the Russian gas transit via Ukraine.